Schwinger's quantum action principle

-The Schwinger's quantum action principle is a variational approach to quantum mechanics and quantum field theory.
+Schwinger's quantum action principle is a variational approach to quantum mechanics and quantum field theory.
 This theory was introduced by Julian Schwinger in a series of articles starting 1950.

 Approach

 In Schwinger's approach, the action principle is targeted towards quantum mechanics.
 The action becomes a quantum action, i.e. an operator, $S$.
 Although it is superficially different from the path integral formulation where the action is a classical function, the modern formulation of the two formalisms are identical.

 Suppose we have two states defined by the values of a complete set of commuting operators at two times.
 Let the early and late states be $| A \rang$ and $| B \rang$, respectively.
 Suppose that there is a parameter in the Lagrangian which can be varied, usually a source for a field.
 The main equation of Schwinger's quantum action principle is: